Matt Cartwright: Caucus memberships

+Post-congressional career

+Cartwright was appointed to the board of the Pennsylvania Northeast Regional Railroad Authority.
+His term expires in 2029.

 Political positions

+Cartwright votes with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.

 Healthcare

 Ed O'Keefe of the Washington Post wrote on November 3, 2013, that Cartwright was elected largely based on the Affordable Care Act "because the veteran moderate Democrat he challenged in a primary voted against it."
 According to O'Keefe, "Cartwright spent his first year in office preparing constituents for 'the ACA'."

 In May 2017, Cartwright voted against the Republican-sponsored American Health Care Act.
 Cartwright said in January 2018 that he continued to support the Affordable Care Act.
 Cartwright also supports Medicare for All.

+Veterans

+In 2021, Cartwright introduced the Camp Lejeune Justice Act, which became law as part of Section 706 of the Honoring our PACT Act.
+This created a new federal cause of action for those exposed to and injured by the toxins in the water at Marine Corps Base Camp Lejeune.
+Until this became law, only exposed veterans had the possibility of compensation (as a VA disability benefit) because the federal courts cut off the right to sue under the Federal Tort Claims Act in MDL-2218.

 Immigration

-In July 2015, Cartwright voted against a bill that would have withdrawn funding from municipalities that declined to detain undocumented persons for the Immigration and Customs Enforcement service.
+In July 2015, Cartwright voted against a bill that would have withdrawn funding from municipalities that declined to detain illegal immigrants for ICE.

 In June 2017, Cartwright was one of three Democrats who joined the 228–195 majority voting to cut off some particular federal grants from cities not agreeing to detentions.
 He voted for "Kate's Law", to increase criminal punishment for illegal immigrant recidivist violent criminals.
 He co-sponsored legislation to protect the "Dreamers", people who entered the country illegally as children.
 When Trump ordered a temporary limit on immigration from certain countries, Cartwright criticized the order.

+On May 8, 2024, Cartwright voted against the "Equal Representation Act."
+This proposed law would have required that when counting the population of each state to determine the number of U.S. Representatives, noncitizens who are ineligible to vote would be excluded from the count.